With over 500 million members now on LinkedIn, we are living in an age where connecting with potential clients couldn’t be easier, or more immediate.

 - 78% of social sellers outsell peers who aren’t on social media.

 So, with the right investment of time, LinkedIn can transform your business’ sales figures considerably.
-For maximum optimisation of your profile, follow our top tips.
+For maximum optimization of your profile, follow our top tips.

 First impressions count: don’t waffle!